Hi, I’m Jo.

 From my creative work I have learned that sometimes you just need to try things.
 That it’s okay to rip things out and try again.
 That we get better with practice.
 And that sometimes we don’t know what the final object will look like until we are part way through making it.

-I believe that you can have a life outside your work doing other things that make your life meaningful, whatever they are.
+I believe that you can love your job and find your work meaningful AND have a life outside your work doing other things that make your life meaningful, whatever they are.
 I love my work but my work is not my whole life.

 How can I help you feel free, as a contributing member of a community of scholars, an institution of higher education, a family, a community … ?